Skyshader77/Lacryma-Hydra/chapter26-5.typ

 The blood leaking from the noble who slit his throat brought her back to the throne room.

-"I expect good results from you, Emperor," said Alexander curtly.
+"I expect good results from you, Emperor," said Sixtus curtly.

-Alexander turned his back on her.
+Sixtus turned his back on her.
 He gestured for the Magrub Dogas to leave the premises.
 They shrieked and wailed unholy growls before landing on the red carpet and escorting their master to the outside.
 A suffocating silence gripped the Medean court.
 Like a play that had broken the fourth dimension, the audience stood aghast awaiting the comedians and performers.
 There was no protocol, no contingency for this situation.

 Ralens the Younger opened his eyes.